Dave Hughes: KIIS Network

-In November 2014 Australian Radio Network announced the show would relaunch on its KIIS Network of stations in Sydney, Melbourne, Brisbane and Adelaide in the drivetime slot, replacing Rosso on Drive on KIIS 106.5 and Mix 101.1, and local announcers on 97.3 FM and Mix 102.3.
+In November 2014, Australian Radio Network announced the show would relaunch on its KIIS Network of stations in Sydney, Melbourne, Brisbane and Adelaide in the drivetime slot, replacing Rosso on Drive on KIIS 106.5 and Mix 101.1, and local announcers on 97.3 FM and Mix 102.3.
 The show commenced on 27 January 2015, anchored by former 90.9 Sea FM and 2Day FM announcer Matty Acton.
 The show was pulled from the KIIS Network on 24 November 2016, a week prior to their final show.
-Hughes and Langbroek were unable to farewell listeners.

 Hit Network

-In September 2017 Southern Cross Austereo announced that Hughes and Kate Langbroek would join the Hit Network in 2018 to replace Hamish and Andy.
+In September 2017, Southern Cross Austereo announced that Hughes and Kate Langbroek would join the Hit Network in 2018 to replace Hamish and Andy.

-In January 2019 Kate Langbroek and her family moved to Bologna, Italy and Langbroek continued to host the show until June.
-In August 2019, it was announced that Kate will file reports for the show for the remainder of the year.
+In January 2019, Kate Langbroek and her family moved to Bologna, Italy and Langbroek continued to host the show until June.
+In August 2019, it was announced that she would file reports for the show for the remainder of the year.
 Ed Kavalee filled in as co-host until December.

-In December 2019 Kate Langbroek resigned from the show confirming that she will extend her time in Italy.
-Ed Kavalee has been announced as her replacement from January 2020 and the show was renamed Hughesy & Ed.
-It was also announced that the show will air from 5pm until 7pm.
+In December 2019, Langbroek resigned from the show and Kavalee was announced as her replacement, and the show was renamed Hughesy & Ed.

-In November 2020, Southern Cross Austereo announced that Hughes, Ed Kavalee and Erin Molan would replace Jamie Angel to host The 2Day FM Morning Crew with Hughesy, Ed and Erin Molan from Monday, January 18, 2021.
-A one-hour highlights package will air nationally at 6pm across the Hit Network.
+In November 2020, Southern Cross Austereo announced that Hughes, Kavalee, and Erin Molan would replace Jamie Angel to host The 2Day FM Morning Crew with Hughesy, Ed and Erin Molan from 18 January 2021.

-In August 2024, Southern Cross Austereo announced that Hughesy, Ed & Erin had been axed with 2Day FM taking a new direction.
+In August 2024, Southern Cross Austereo announced that Hughesy, Ed & Erin had been axed, with 2Day FM taking a new direction.
 The last show aired on Wednesday 7 August.
-Jimmy & Nath will host breakfast for the remainder of the year.
+Jimmy & Nath hosted breakfast for the remainder of the year.

 Advertising

-In 2005 Hughes appeared in a series of television commercials for the Australian car manufacturer Holden.
+In 2005, Hughes appeared in a series of television commercials for the Australian car manufacturer Holden.

-In 2009 Hughes appeared in a three embedded advertising zoot review shorts promoting the return of Samboy Chips in which he reveals his favourite flavour is Atomic Tomato and shows off his signature "Conga Line" chip eating technique.
+In 2009, Hughes appeared in a three embedded advertising Zoot Review shorts promoting the return of Samboy chips, in which he reveals his favourite flavour is Atomic Tomato and shows off his signature "conga line" chip-eating technique.

 Acting

 Early in his career, Hughes had a brief appearance in an episode of Neighbours in 1998.

-Hughes has also appeared in Ed Kavalee's comedy films Scumbus, which aired on Ch-10 in 2012 and the yet-to-screen Border Protection Squad.
+Hughes has also appeared in Ed Kavalee's comedy films Scumbus, which aired on Network 10 in 2012, and the yet-to-screen Border Protection Squad.